gdiet/backup/README.md

 When large files are written to the dedup file system so that DedupFS cannot cache them in memory, it caches them in a "temp" directory.
 By default, it uses a subdirectory of the "temp" directory configured for the user in the operating system.

-For maximum performance, the temp directory should be on a fast drive and should not be on the same physical drive as the repository directory.
+If you try to get maximum write performance, make sure the temp directory is on a fast (SSD) drive that and is not on the same physical drive as either the repository or the source from which you copy the files.
 The write utilities accept a `temp=<temp directory>` option, so you can override the default.

-Note that the write utilities delete the configured temp directory including all contained files before recreating it and mounting the dedup file system.

 ### Copy When Moving